marocchino/motion-mode/README.md

-# motion-mode (vim)
+# motion-mode-vim
 ## Description

-The motion-mode provide some convinience features when you write code in RubyMotion.
+The motion-mode-vim provide some convinience features when you write code in RubyMotion.
 The features is following this:

 * Code converter to convert a part of code from Objective-C to Ruby style sentence